lowcodeunit/public-web-docs/docs/guides/applications/routes.md

 ### Header Filters

 Header filters work great with all the different types of processors, but do require a bit of extra configuration.
-You'll need to add some sort of extension to your browser (like [ModHeader](https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj?hl=en) for Chrome).
-This works great for view packages, as all child requests (except for a limited set) do receive the header, allowing for [dynamic testing scenarios](testing-use-cases).
+You'll need to add some sort of extension to your browser (like [ModHeader](https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj?hl=en) for Chrome) to use these while browsing your site.
+This works great for view packages, as all child requests (except for a limited types like web socket connection) do receive the header, allowing for [dynamic testing scenarios](testing-use-cases).

 ### Security Filters